With REVEN v2, you can build RE projects where analyzed scenarios are recorded from Virtual Machines(VMs), either VirtualBox or QEMU.

 - Some specific hardware must be studied.

-IMPORTANT NOTE: Replayers do NOT support VMs with too much RAM (strictly more than 3072MB for QEMU and 2048MB for Vbox).
-DO NOT record scenarios with more than these limits of RAM or the replay will fail.
+IMPORTANT NOTE: The VirtualBox replayer does not support VMs with more than 2048MB of RAM.
+Please do not record scenarios with more than this amount of RAM, or the replay will fail.

 Records can be started from VM snapshots.
 The Project Manager allows some control over those snapshots.
 Here are some keys to understand what's happening.